hermstadalex/UCSDroboIEEE/_posts/2015-11-26-picking-platform.markdown

 #### *Second Choice*:
 The **Erle-Brain 2** was created to conquer the niche exposed by Beagle Bone Black auto-pilot platforms, ensuring that it meets basic I/O, easily integrates GPS+APM, and packs plenty of power for image processing.
-The downside tothe EB2 is that the community is new.
+The downside to the EB2 is that the community is new.
 So if any bugs arise support would be difficult to find.
 Plus, its tailored header pins and connections could be a problem if used without specifically compatible hardware.